 Details of the Ordinance

-The "Single-Use Bag Reduction Ordinance" has been adopted by Truckee Town Council and will be implemented throughout town on June 1st, 2014.
+The "Single-Use Bag Reduction Ordinance" was adopted by Truckee Town Council and implemented throughout town on June 1st, 2014.

 Click here to read the Ordinance.